Horizontal inverse mean curvature flow in the Heisenberg group: Abstract

 \section{Abstract}

-Huisken and Ilmanen in \cite{HI2001} created the theory of weak solutions for inverse mean curvature flows (IMCF) of hypersurfaces on Riemannian manifolds, and proved successfully a Riemannian version of the Penrose inequality.
+Huisken and Ilmanen [J. Differential Geom., 2001] created the theory of weak solutions for inverse mean curvature flows (IMCF) of hypersurfaces on Riemannian manifolds, and proved successfully a Riemannian version of the Penrose inequality.

+The present paper investigates and constructs a sub-Riemannian version of the theory of weak solutions for inverse mean curvature flows of surfaces in the first Heisenberg group $\mathbb{H}^{1}$.
+The level set formulation of the IMCF in $\mathbb{H}^{1}$ is given by